 The scholarly communications landscape in Canada and worldwide is currently under technological and economic pressures that will inevitably lead to new models and approaches.
 Many factors are converging: the continuing impact of digital technology on teaching and research, the growing expertise of academic libraries in utilizing and supporting technology-based initiatives, the move towards policies of open access, the oligopoly of international academic publishers and the financial constraints of university budgets.
 The CARL white paper CUSP: Canadian Universities and Sustainable Publishing (2016), by Martha Whitehead and Brian Owen, explores these topics at length.

 Through our committees and in collaboration with external organizations and stakeholders, CARL is exploring a variety of paths that could enable research results to be as widely distributed and accessible as possible, internationally, in high quality publishing venues at the lowest possible costs.

-A key initiative towards this goal is the Canadian Scholarly Publishing Working Group, a multi-stakeholder group that engaged in discussions from July 2016 to June 2017.
+A key initiative towards this goal was the Canadian Scholarly Publishing Working Group, a multi-stakeholder group that engaged in discussions from July 2016 to June 2017.

 Canadian research libraries, faced with the difficult task of managing dwindling or stagnant collections budget in a time of increases to journal prices and a struggling Canadian dollar, are looking for alternatives to overpriced subscription packages and individual journal subscriptions.
 At the same time, publishers are exploring new access models, and many are venturing into open access publishing while continuing with their established subscription journals.

 In the last 25 years, open access has emerged and become an established model for the publication of journals.
 While subscriptions are still the dominant approach, the number of open access journals is steadily increasing.
 Nevertheless, sustainable funding models are still evolving and require ongoing inquiry in order to determine long-term viability.